Udemy (NASDAQ:UDMY) Receives New Coverage from Analysts at Canaccord Genuity Group

-Canaccord Genuity Group assumed coverage on shares of Udemy (NASDAQ:UDMY – Free Report) in a research note published on Thursday, MarketBeat reports.
-The firm issued a buy rating and a $12.00 price target on the stock.
+Canaccord Genuity Group assumed coverage on shares of Udemy (NASDAQ:UDMY – Free Report) in a report issued on Thursday morning, Marketbeat.com reports.
+The firm issued a buy rating and a $12.00 target price on the stock.

-UDMY has been the topic of several other research reports.
-Morgan Stanley reduced their price target on shares of Udemy from $15.00 to $13.00 and set an equal weight rating on the stock in a research report on Friday, April 19th.
-Canaccord Genuity Group started coverage on Udemy in a research report on Thursday.
-They issued a buy rating and a $12.00 target price for the company.
-KeyCorp lowered their price target on Udemy from $14.00 to $13.00 and set an overweight rating for the company in a report on Monday, July 22nd.
-Cantor Fitzgerald reduced their price objective on Udemy from $20.00 to $18.00 and set an overweight rating on the stock in a research note on Thursday, August 1st.
-Finally, Robert W. Baird lowered their target price on shares of Udemy from $13.00 to $11.00 and set an outperform rating for the company in a research note on Thursday, August 1st.
-Five research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
-According to MarketBeat, the company has a consensus rating of Moderate Buy and a consensus target price of $12.38.
+Other equities analysts also recently issued reports about the company.
+Truist Financial dropped their price target on Udemy from $15.00 to $10.00 and set a buy rating on the stock in a research note on Friday, August 2nd.
+Robert W. Baird lowered their target price on Udemy from $13.00 to $11.00 and set an outperform rating on the stock in a research report on Thursday, August 1st.
+Jefferies Financial Group lowered their target price on Udemy from $14.00 to $11.00 and set a hold rating on the stock in a research report on Monday, April 29th.
+Morgan Stanley lowered their target price on Udemy from $15.00 to $13.00 and set an equal weight rating on the stock in a research report on Friday, April 19th.
+Finally, KeyCorp lowered their target price on Udemy from $14.00 to $13.00 and set an overweight rating on the stock in a research report on Monday, July 22nd.
+Five equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
+According to data from MarketBeat, Udemy presently has a consensus rating of Moderate Buy and a consensus target price of $12.38.

 Insider Activity